godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Schools of Arcana/Technomynism/Technosophy.md

 >[!column]- ***Path of `=this.Path2`:***
 >> [!metadata] *Trained Perk: Bionic Integration*
 >>*When you become Trained in this School, you gain the following benefits.*
 >>You can directly integrate computer technology into your body.
-Your PiC-Mi is directly integrated into your brain, and you can use any cybernetic or bio-tech enhancement as a catalyst.
+Your PiC-Mi is directly integrated into your brain (and as such, loses the [[Upgrade]] trait), and you can use any cybernetic or bio-tech enhancement as a catalyst.
 >
 >> [!metadata] *Expertise Perk:*
 >> *When you become an Expert in this School, you gain the following benefits.*